All Episodes

 And of course, who's causing a global warming?

-United States, and what's the United States?
+And what's the United States?

-A racist superpower, and guess who's suffering?
+And guess who's suffering?

 People in Darfur.

-Um it's global warming.
+It's global warming.

 It's climate change.

-That makes me feel better.
+It makes me feel better.

-Well, well, no, that's we can extrapolate that's true.
+Well, no, we can extrapolate.

-All the genocides before like Rwanda, that probably had to do with global warming too.
+All the genocides before, like Rwanda, that probably had to do with global warming too.

 We just weren't smart enough to know it.

-Uh I assume even the death of the gorillas.
+I assume even the death of the gorillas.

 Up next, you can't get any stranger.